astronomyk/ScopeSim_FDR_Docs/SPIE_2020_paper/rst/4_scopesim_architecture.rst

 There will be many hundreds of M-type stars that can reference a single common M-type stellar spectrum.

 ScopeSim builds a model of the optical train by importing instrument packages.
-Based on the list of Effects contained in the configuration files, ScopeSim splits the full spectral and spatial parameter space of the instrument into 3D ``puzzle'' pieces, known as FieldOfView objects.
+Based on the list of Effects contained in the configuration files, ScopeSim splits the full spectral and spatial parameter space of the instrument into 3D "puzzle" pieces, known as FieldOfView objects.
 Each FieldOfView object (B, F) then extracts only the flux from the Source object that fits within its sprecto-spatial limits.
 This process essentially creates a series of quasi-monochromatic puzzle pieces from the 2+1D source flux.
 The spatial size and spectral depth of each puzzle piece is determined by which optical effects are included in the optical model.